HorizonRDK/tros_en/docs/quick_start/hello_world.md

 Prerequisite: TogetheROS.Bot has been successfully installed via deb package or source code.

-Open two terminals and ssh login to the horizon RDK or X86 platform device.
+Open two terminals and ssh login to the horizon RDK device.

 In the first terminal, run: